cheeseller/Coursework_Dog_Breeds_KT/README.md

 README file

 # Below is a summary of the key project information
 a. project scope and the key features to address the requested outcome.
 The project scope is detailed in the project scope and guidance.doc saved under the 1.
 Requirements and useful project info folder.
 b. the stretched goals that this project is trying to address but details and coding are not complete, as these are very complex goals that go beyond my current programming experience and further reading and support will be required
+c.
+Modules to be used
-c.	approach and logic used for providing the required output
+d. approach and logic used for providing the required output
-d.
+e.
 Testing and validation
-e.
+f.
 Project structure

 # a.
 Project Scope and the key features to address the requested outcome